KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 let text = KeyboardAction.space.standardButtonText(for: context)     // Localized "space"
 ```

-Have a look at the `Sources/Resources` and `Sources/Appearance` folders for more information.
+Have a look at the `Sources/Resources` and `Sources/Styling` folders for more information.

-## Styles
+## How to customize styles

-The `Appearance` namespace defines a bunch of general styles, such as ``KeyboardStyle/Button``, while other namespaces define more contextual styles, such as how the `Emojis` namespace defines an ``EmojiKeyboardStyle``.
+The ``KeyboardStyle`` namespace defines a bunch of styles, such as ``KeyboardStyle/Button``, while other namespaces define more contextual styles.
+For instance, the `Emojis` namespace defines an ``EmojiKeyboardStyle``.

 Any style can be modified, as long as it's a `var`.
 For instance, here we adjust the standard ``CalloutStyle`` to use a red background: